Effective exponents for the diffusive coarsening of wet foams and analogous materials: Introduction

+Foams are nonequilibrium dispersions of gas bubbles that can evolve by three different mechanisms, all affecting applications~\cite{WeaireHutzlerBook, Cantat2013, Langevin2020}.
+Even in the absence of gravitational drainage and abrupt bubble-bubble coalescence via film rupture, there is an inevitable diffusion of gas from higher pressure bubbles into neighboring lower pressure bubbles that tend to be larger due to Laplace's Law.
+This is driven by surface tension, and serves to reduce the total interfacial area as the average bubble size grows and the texture of the foam coarsens.
+Similar behavior happens in other phase-separating systems like binary liquids, emulsions, and metal alloys.
+The usual practice is to assume that the bubble / droplet / grain domain size distribution evolves into a statistically self-similar scaling state where domain shapes and dimensionless moment ratios are time-independent and the average domain radius asymptotes to a power law $R\sim t^\beta$ at long times~\cite{Mullins1986}.
+For early times, data can be modeled as

-where $\delta$ emerges as a signed length reflecting the difference in width of the bubble size distribution at $t_o$ from that in the scaling state~\cite{Chieco2023}.
-Fits to this form allow testing of exponent predictions, and extraction of effective exponents, with minimal error due to transients.
+where $\mathcal{D}$ is an overall rate constant, $R_o$ is the initial average bubble radius at $t=0$ and $\delta$ is a length set by the difference in width of the initial bubble size distribution from that in the statistically self-similar scaling state~\cite{Chieco2023, delta}.
+The sign of $\delta$ is positive if the initial state is too polydisperse, and negative if it is too monodisperse.